niceplugin/archive/Blaze/readme.md

 ## Attribute Helpers

-We saw above that using a helper (or data context lookup) in the form `checked={% raw %}{{todo.checked}}{% endraw %}` will add the checked property to the HTML tag if `todo.checked` evaluates to true.
+We saw above that using a helper (or data context lookup) in the form `checked={{todo.checked}}` will add the checked property to the HTML tag if `todo.checked` evaluates to true.
 Also, you can directly include an object in the attribute list of an HTML element to set multiple attributes at once:

 ```html
 <a {{attributes}}>My Link</a>